Here are the instructions to develop a new task.

 }

-If your task doesn't provide any outputs (mostly never), you use io.kestra.core.models.tasks.VoidOutput:
+If your task doesn't have any outputs, you can use io.kestra.core.models.tasks.VoidOutput and returns null:

 java